Wizni4/local-spark-cluster/README.md

     ./spark_cluster.sh stop
     ```

-- `status`: Displays the status of the Spark cluster, showing which containers are running.
+- `status`: Displays the status of the Spark cluster.

     *Example:*
     ```bash